 A student must enroll in an official Mines course for any period of off-campus, course-related study, whether U.S. or foreign, including faculty-led short courses, study abroad, or any off-campus trip sponsored by Mines or led by a Mines faculty member.
 The registration must occur in the same term that the off-campus study takes place.
 In addition, the student must complete the necessary release, waiver, and emergency contact forms, transfer credit pre-approvals, and FERPA release, and provide adequate proof of current health insurance prior to departure.
 For additional information concerning study abroad requirements, contact the Office of International Programs at (303) 384-2121; for other information, contact the Registrar’s Office.

+Students conducting research abroad must comply with the research off-campus rules above and need to register with the Study Abroad Office.
+Students may not transfer research credits from another university.
 All graduate students must register for credits at the Colorado School of Mines for at least one semester.
 A semester of study abroad does not count towards this requirement.

 Students on study abroad who are using study abroad transfer credits towards a degree program must have official transcripts on file with the Office of Graduate Studies prior to graduation.
 Since foreign transcripts often take longer to arrive than US transcripts, students on study abroad during their last semester, may not be able to graduate in that same semester.